Solved! What 12 Different Electrical Wire Colors Actually Mean

 A: You’re right, white sheathing does generally indicate a neutral wire, but it’s not always so simple to decipher.
 In this case, your water heater is probably wired with two-wire flexible armor-clad “BX” or “MC” cable—that’s a factory-made cable with a metal jacket protecting a black, white, and bare copper wire.
 The hot or “live” conductor sheathed in black typically carries power to a 110-volt light or receptacle, while a neutral conductor would carry energy away and a bare copper ground wire can conduct any excess energy that might otherwise be a shock or fire hazard.
 However, when sized appropriately for the load, two-wire armored cables can also be used to provide power to 220-volt appliances like a water heater or well pump, which is where things get tricky.
 Since those appliances don’t require a neutral but use two current-carrying conductors and a ground wire, an electrician may repurpose the white to carry the secondary phase (also called a “secondary leg”) of the 220-voltage.
 That’s allowed by code as long as the wire is marked with red or orange tape or paint to alert future service people, electricians, or knowledgeable do-it-yourselfers that the wire is not a neutral but rather a current-carrying conductor.

 In newer homes, you’ll find more instances of repurposed wires that would seem to disregard the traditional meaning behind electrical wire colors.
 That’s not a mistake: New constructions are often wired with pre-made cables and, while more convenient, they come in fewer wire color options.
 As seen with the electric water heater, electricians often have to repurpose the white wire to act as current-carrying conductors and should color-code appropriately depending on the new designation.
 Before pre-made cables were the norm, though, electricians would run empty tubing between the main panel and the wall and ceiling boxes and filled the tubing with a variety of different wire colors like blue, red, orange, yellow, brown, and violet—a setup still seen in older homes today.
-Below, we dive into what to expect from these different electrical wire colors, whether they’re color-coded by sheathing or tape.

 Proceed with caution when observing and interacting with wires, no matter the color.
 The National Electrical Code contains strict wire color rules for grounding and neutral conductors, but it’s less rigid when it comes to other colors.
-We’re listing the typical uses for wire colors based on common industry practice, but you shouldn’t assume that the wiring in your home was done correctly by a professional electrician.
+We’ve listed the typical uses for wire colors based on common industry practice, but you shouldn’t assume that the wiring in your home was done correctly by a professional electrician.
 To protect yourself:

 • You must shut off power to the circuit (or the entire house) and assume that all wires are live even if this guide says they’re not.